dtrendafilov/developer-pacenotes/content/slides/test_plans/_index.md

 2. Improve the design documents to get better quality at 1.

 ---
-# Quality Assurance vs Quality Assistance

----
-## Quality Assurance in successfull/big companies
+## Quality Assurance in successfull companies

 > "At Google it's the product teams that own quality, not testers.
 Every
 > developer is expected to do their own testing.
 The job of the tester is to